zwiebert/tronferno-fhem/README.md

  * It controls Fernotron devices.
  * It has its own I/O device module TronfernoMCU.
  * It requires the [Tronferno-MCU](https://github.com/zwiebert/tronferno-mcu) RF transceiver hardware.
- * Please refer to  [TronfernoMCU I/O  module help text](doc/tronferno_mcu.pod) and [Tronferno module help text](doc/tronferno.pod) for usage information after that.
+ * Please refer to  [TronfernoMCU I/O  module help text](doc/tronferno_mcu.pod) and [Tronferno module help text](doc/tronferno.pod) for usage information.

-### Installation and Update
+#### Installation and Update

- The modules and commandref are installed by FHEM's update command:
+ The modules and commandref are installed and updated by FHEM's update command:

 ```
      update all https://raw.githubusercontent.com/zwiebert/tronferno-fhem/master/modules/tronferno/control.txt